integrator.io has three dashboards you can use to address errors, run a flow, or see all the flows where your connections are referenced.

 - Stack: Changes were made from the stack

 - System: Any change made to a resource by integrator.io backend logic or a system process.

-- Field: In what field the action took place.
+- Field: This column displays the field in which the action took place.

-- Old value: What the value was before the changes.
+- Old value: This column displays the field value before the change.

-- New value: What the value is now.
+- New value: This column displays the field value after the change.